-- A. SC Housing may grant waivers to the Development Design Criteria if there is an overriding public policy need based on the physical needs assessment, a certification from the architect and, where applicable, the appropriately-licensed engineer (civil, structural, mechanical, plumbing, electrical) documenting that the completed project will be viable and meet the SC Housing useful life requirements.
-All waiver requests must be submitted in writing and be accompanied by the SC Housing Rehabilitation Work Scope Form, Physical Needs Assessment and any other substantiating documentation. - B. SC Housing may require, as a condition of the waiver, full funding of the capital replacement reserve.
-The capital replacement reserve must clearly schedule all component/system replacements required according to the Fannie Mae Expected Useful Life Table. - C. Owners may request waivers for some following requirements, if it can be documented that compliance will be cost prohibitive.
-The burden of proof is on the owner/applicant. - 1.
-Architectural Standards - 2.
-Central HVAC in a multi-floor building where it can be demonstrated that the existing central system is the most efficient and economical system for conditioning the indoor spaces - 3.
-Flat roofs - 4.
-Room and unit size, closet and cabinet/counter requirements, number of bathrooms only if documentation of the marketability of existing conditions is provided - 5.
-One-bedroom units where the bathroom is accessed through the bedroom - 6.
-The \$25,000 per unit minimum - 7.
-Threshold Section, Required Amenities: Additional Requirements and Amenities for senior projects that requires Fair Housing compliance on all units built BEFORE 1991 only if clear documentation of the burdensome cost to provide accessibility to all units is provided.
+SC Housing may grant waivers to the Development Design Criteria if there is an overriding public policy need based on the physical needs assessment, a certification from the architect and, where applicable, the appropriately-licensed engineer (civil, structural, mechanical, plumbing, electrical) documenting that the completed project will be viable and meet the SC Housing useful life requirements.
+All waiver requests must be submitted in writing and be accompanied by the SC Housing Rehabilitation Work Scope Form, Physical Needs Assessment and any other substantiating documentation.

+SC Housing may require, as a condition of the waiver, full funding of the capital replacement reserve.
+The capital replacement reserve must clearly schedule all component/system replacements required according to the Fannie Mae Expected Useful Life Table.

+Owners may request waivers for some following requirements, if it can be documented that compliance will be cost prohibitive.
+The burden of proof is on the owner/applicant.

+- Architectural Standards - Central HVAC in a multi-floor building where it can be demonstrated that the existing central system is the most efficient and economical system for conditioning the indoor spaces - Flat roofs - Room and unit size, closet and cabinet/counter requirements, number of bathrooms only if documentation of the marketability of existing conditions is provided - One-bedroom units where the bathroom is accessed through the bedroom - The \$25,000 per unit minimum - Threshold Section, Required Amenities: Additional Requirements and Amenities for senior projects that requires Fair Housing compliance on all units built BEFORE 1991 only if clear documentation of the burdensome cost to provide accessibility to all units is provided

-- D. SC Housing may deny a waiver if the completed rehabilitation will not result in safe and decent housing that is equal to comparable housing in the marketplace.
-In no case will SC Housing waive: - 1.
-Federal, state or local building or accessibility laws or codes; - 2.
-State energy conservation codes; - 3.
-Health and safety requirements; - 4.
-Room layouts that do not meet design criteria standards requirements for - a.
-Bathrooms that open from areas of food preparation, or - b.
-A sole passageway to a habitable room or hall unless egress is provided according to applicable fire codes.
+SC Housing may deny a waiver if the completed rehabilitation will not result in safe and decent housing that is equal to comparable housing in the marketplace.
+In no case will SC Housing waive:

+- Federal, state or local building or accessibility laws or codes; - State energy conservation codes; - Health and safety requirements; - Room layouts that do not meet design criteria standards requirements for - O Bathrooms that open from areas of food preparation, or - A sole passageway to a habitable room or hall unless egress is provided according to applicable fire codes.